-First of all, I should explain why lab testing coffee is a thing nowadays.
-After all, up until a few years ago, no one in the coffee world would have thought of testing coffee beans for mold.
+First, I should explain why lab testing coffee is a thing nowadays.
+After all, until a few years ago, no one in the coffee world would have considered testing coffee beans for mold.

-But then Dave Asprey came along and prompted the fact that certain coffee beans would make him feel like crap.
+But then Dave Asprey came along and prompted that sure coffee beans would make him feel like crap.
 (Which I completely agree with, btw.)

-To identify and find a solution for this problem, Dave set out to find a coffee bean that would make him feel good.
-To make a long story short, he eventually concluded that mold contamination of the beans were the culprit for why he didn't feel so hot after drinking some coffees.
-So he started lab testing beans to make sure they weren't mold-ridden; Bulletproof Coffee was born.
+To identify and solve this problem, Dave sought a coffee bean that would make him feel good.
+To make a long story short, he eventually concluded that mold contamination of the beans was the culprit for why he didn't feel so hot after drinking some coffee.
+So he started lab testing beans to ensure they weren't mold-ridden; Bulletproof Coffee was born.

-That is why people now (mistakenly) refer to butter coffee as Bulletproof Coffee.
-Of course, blending butter info coffee, and tea, has been around for a long time.
-Dave was able to position his product (the lab tested coffee beans) in people's minds with butter coffee as "Bulletproof Coffee," a genius marketing tactic I might add.
+People now (mistakenly) refer to butter coffee as Bulletproof Coffee.
+Of course, blending butter info coffee, and tea has been around for a long time.
+I might add that Dave positioned his product (the lab-tested coffee beans) in people's minds with butter coffee as "Bulletproof Coffee," a genius marketing tactic.

-Of course, not everyone buys the whole moldy coffee argument, especially considering the roasting process itself destroys the majority of mold in coffee beans.
-Dave counters this by suggesting that mold can grow inside the beans and thus can survive the roasting process.
+Of course, not everyone buys the whole moldy coffee argument, especially considering the roasting process destroys the majority of mold in coffee beans.
+Dave counters this by suggesting mold can grow inside the beans and thus survive the roasting process.

 I'm not so sure.
-But that's ok, because there's a way, on top of roasting, to reduce mold risk.
+But that's ok because there's a way to reduce mold risk on top of roasting.

-It's this: buy amazing quality (organic, fair trade) coffee beans from small farms that use the wet/wash method for processing coffee beans (or that, at least, dry on raised beds).
+It's this: buy excellent quality (organic, fair trade) coffee beans from small farms that use the wet/wash method for processing coffee beans (or that, at least, dry on raised beds).

-When you buy from small farms that grow coffee the right way--in the shade among natural forest canopy, without the use of pesticides, utilizing compost, and processed using the wet/wash method--you reduce the instances in which mold can grow.
+When you buy from small farms that grow coffee the right way--in the shade among natural forest canopy, without pesticides, utilizing compost, and processed using the wet/wash method--you reduce the instances in which mold can grow.

-Smaller coffee producers produce less coffee and so shipping and storage tend to be more considered when every last bean is thought of as a valuable asset.
-Compare this to the mass produced, technified coffee that is grown similar to how big agriculture might grow soybean or corn in the US--as cheap and fast as possible.
+Smaller coffee producers produce less coffee, so shipping and storage tend to be more considered when every last bean is considered a valuable asset.
+Compare this to the mass-produced, technified coffee that is grown similar to how big agriculture might grow soybean or corn in the US--as cheap and fast as possible.

-On this topic, I totally agree with Dave; good coffee matters.
+On this topic, I agree with Dave; good coffee matters.